What can you expect on the day?

 Before the exam

-If you can’t attend the examination because of serious illness or another overwhelming problem, or begin to feel too unwell to start the exam after you arrive, please let us know as soon as possible.
+If you can’t attend the examination because of serious illness or another overwhelming problem, or if you begin to feel too unwell to start the exam after you arrive, please let us know as soon as possible.

 During the exam